 Tarpon Springs is Second to Being in Greece

-My daughter Peyton, friend Vada, and I came to Tarpon Springs to eat some authentic Greek cuisine in the gorgeous seaside town made famous by the natural sponge market.
+My daughter, Peyton, friend Vada, and I visited Tarpon Springs to eat some authentic Greek cuisine.
+Tarpon Springs is a gorgeous seaside town made famous by their thriving natural sponge market.
 I had read that Tarpon contains the largest percentage of Greek Americans in the U.S. so I had pretty high expectations.
-We were seated at a nice table where we could see everything going on in the restaurant.

-Our waiter was a most gregarious young man and he explained a bit of the menu to us.
-We ordered the spreads sampler as an appetizer and were later delivered a lovely plate featuring hummus, tzatziki, and feta spreads served with piping hot pita bread.
-The waiter also brought us fresh baked bread and butter.
+Our waiter also brought us fresh baked bread and butter.
 My thoughts were that the pita was the best I had ever had and the feta spread, out of this world!
-They were all yummy.
+They were all delectable.

-My very favorite Greek dish (boy it is hard to narrow down with this cuisine) is Moussaka, so I knew what I was going to order.
-It did not take much persuasion from my waiter to change my mind so I ended up ordering the huge combination platter that included Moussaka, along with Dolmades, Gyros, Pastitsio, and Tzatziki sauce.
-Just in case that was not enough, the platter was paired with Greek style potatoes, peas, and rice pilaf.
+My very favorite Greek dish (boy it is hard to narrow down with this cuisine) is Moussaka, which was going to be my lunch entrée.
+It did not take much persuasion from our waiter to change my mind.
+After his suggestion, I ended up ordering the huge Combination Platter Meal.
+The combo meal included a sampling of Moussaka, Dolmades, Gyros, Pastitsio, and a side of Tzatziki sauce.
+If that wasn’t enough, these items were paired with Greek-style potatoes, peas, and rice pilaf.